 - Here’s a Klutz beginning knitting kit with a paperback book that includes knitting needles, yarn, and more for six projects. 🎯 🌍

 - Swaying with the Wind: a Charity Knitting Pattern Collection. ✅ 🌍Once you’ve mastered the basics, use knitting as a service project to help others.
 These patterns were created by my friend, Nicole, who uses her gift to knit for charity.
 These eight practical patterns have 16 variations.
 AND she includes video instructions for each design.
-Also, you can use these patterns not only to knit for charity but you can also to make personalized gifts for others.
+Also, you can use these patterns to knit for charity and make personalized gifts for others.

-These items can also be used for making gift cards and tags, invitations, decorating notebooks or journals, etc. This is an excellent gift for someone crafty, and making cards instead of buying them saves a TON of money!
+These items can also be used to make gift cards and tags, invitations, decorate notebooks or journals, etc. This is an excellent gift for someone crafty, and making cards instead of buying them saves a TON of money!

 - Make it a habit to save or pick up bits of ribbon, unusual buttons, inexpensive stamp sets, ink sets, a glue gun, glue sticks, buttons, the end of the wrapping paper rolls, and more.
 You can save bits and pieces all year and then arrange them in a cute box to gift to your cardmaker, along with special papers or other cardmaking supplies. ✅ 🎯

 - To make holiday, birthday, sympathy, thank you, and other greeting cards, it’s easy to start with sets.
-I find it easier to use clear acrylic blocks and stamps to correctly line up the words or designs.
+I find using clear acrylic blocks and stamps to line up the words or designs easier.
 So here’s a set of Bible verse stamps that include a couple of the clear blocks. ✅ 🎯

 - And then you need ink.
-If you are scrapbooking or creating something to last, make sure to get acid-free ink here or here.
+If you are scrapbooking or creating something to last, get acid-free ink here or here.
 But regular ink is fine if you’re making a holiday card.

-- And if you enjoy making cards, and so does one of your children, you can make them together!
-So to get you started, here’s a book on basic card-making techniques and inspiration.
+- And if you enjoy making cards, and so does at least one of your children, you can make them together!
+So to start, here’s a book on basic card-making techniques and inspiration.

 🧦 Purposeful Stocking Stuffers